 The starting point for this website was the book authored by Dr. Neil M Davis titled.
 Medical Abbreviations: 32,000 Conveniences at the Expense of Communication and Safety, 15th ed., published, January 2011.
-Over 40 new entries are added each week so that the website, as of April 2013, contained over 39,500 possible meanings for the acronyms, symbols, abbreviations, and slang terms listed.
+Over 50 new entries are added each week so that as of March 2014, medabbrev.com has been updated with 10,200 new entries since the book was published.
+As of March 2014, medabbrev. com listed over 42,200 possible meanings of acronyms, symbols, abbreviations, and slang terms.
 This constantly growing list is being compiled to assist individuals in understanding and transcribing medical, nursing, pharmaceutical, and other health-related communications and documents.

 |Abbreviations are a convenience, a time saver, a space saver, a way of fitting a word or phrase into a restricted space on a form or computer,and a way of avoiding the possibility of misspelling words.
 However, a price can be paid for their use.
 Abbreviations are sometimes not understood, misread, or are interpreted incorrectly.
 Their use lengthens the time needed to train individuals in the health fields, wastes the time of healthcare workers in tracking down their meaning, at times delays the patient's care, and occasionally results in patient harm.